jorishr/notes-on-backend/authentication/jwt/tokens_based_auth.md

 Tokens should be short-lived.
 Since they cannot be stored securely, they have to be refreshed at an interval.

-## Examening JWT
+## Examining JWT
 ```
 'HTTP/1.1 200 OK
 Content-type: application/json
 Authorization: Bearer
 eyffsfsskdfjsslsjfsls.eyddfsfpskpfpwpeweepw.eopwweopwpoeopwopoe'
 ```
-The token has three parts seperated by a `.`:
+The token has three parts separated by a `.`:
 - header (metadata),
 - payload (claims or data-attributes),
 - and signature.

 The token is URL ENCODED thus you can use the ATOB function in javascript to decode the content.
-Note that if the token starts with 'ey' you can infer it contains JSON data object as 'ey' in url encoding referes to "{".
+Note that if the token starts with 'ey' you can infer it contains JSON data object as 'ey' in url encoding refers to "{".
 ```javascript
 atob(`token-header`);
 //-> {"alg":"HS256", "typ": "JWT"}